-New Mexico Constitution Art 2 sec 2-4 "All political power is vested in and derived from the people: all government of right originates with the people, is founded upon their will and is instituted solely for their good . . .
-The people of the state have the sole and exclusive right to govern themselves as a free, sovereign and independent state . . .
+"All political power is vested in and derived from the people: all government of right originates with the people, is founded upon their will and is instituted solely for their good. . .
+The people of the state have the sole and exclusive right to govern themselves. . .
 All persons are born equally free, and have certain natural, inherent and inalienable rights, among which are the rights of enjoying and defending life and liberty, of acquiring, possessing and protecting property, and of seeking and obtaining safety and happiness."